Tin Shui Wai: Light railway

 The district is also served by the Light Rail, with Tin Shui Wai station serving as the main interchange point for the local branch of this network, which runs in a circle around the new town, called Tin Shui Wai Circular.
 The light rail network, in conjunction with the Tuen Ma line, connects the townships of Tuen Mun and Yuen Long.
 The light rail is divided into fare zones 1, 2, 3, 4, 5, and 5A.
 All of Tin Shui Wai's 16 light rail stops fall in zones 4 and 5A.

 The Tin Shui Wai stop of the Light Rail network belongs to Zone 4 for single-ride ticket.
-It is underneath the West Rail station at ground level.
+It is underneath the Tuen Ma line station at ground level.
 Platforms 1, 2 and 3 can be reached by escalators at West Rail exits E1, E2 and E3, respectively.

 Routes

 Bus and road

 A well-developed bus network is an important transport element in Tin Shui Wai, with buses running to most major destinations in Hong Kong.

 Main roads connecting the township to surrounding areas are Ping Ha Road, Tin Ha Road, Long Tin Road, Yuen Long Highway and Tin Wah Road (to Lau Fau Shan).